top of page

 How It Works

-Hearts That Purr’s Senior Citizens & Senior Kittizens program brings you feline companionship through long-term foster care, not adoption.
-Each cat remains under Hearts That Purr’s ownership, while you provide a safe, loving, indoor-only home for the rest of its life.
+Hearts That Purr’s Senior Citizens and Senior Kittizens program brings you feline companionship through long-term foster care, not adoption.
+Each cat remains under Hearts That Purr’s ownership, while you provide a safe, loving, indoor-only home for the rest of the cat's life.

 We provide all you need: